rajveersingh2rrcca/rajveersingh2rrcca/README.md

 ### Hi there 👋

 #### 🔭 I’m currently working on a Final Project for CS50 X.
-#### 🌱 I’m currently learning IT Operations, Data Analysis, Python, and Web Design languages.
+#### 🌱 I’m currently learning IT Operations, Python, and Web Design languages.
 #### 👯 I’m looking to collaborate on learning more about Software Developement.
 #### 🤔 I’m looking for help with building skills required to land my first job in IT field.
 #### 💬 Ask me about my hobbies.